 There are two broad ways to reduce or eliminate biofouling risks: source population205 and direct vector206 management control.207 The first control method restricts the source population of the biofouling organisms.
 Control approaches that reduce the density of fouling organisms will theoretically reduce the likelihood that the vector-or water vessels-will become infected in the first place.
-Work completed for the New Zealand Ministry of Agriculture and Forestry (Division of Biosecurity) suggests that source population control that achieves near-zero density can be highly effective in reducing the risk of vector infection.208 The second approach, direct management of vectors, reduces the risk that biofouling organisms will be transported with vector movements, for example, by removing infestation from affected vectors.209 For coastal states, direct management of vectors is the only way they can hope to prevent the introduction of NIAS at the outset, as they have no authority with regard to the the development site or would not be as environmentally beneficial. . . .
-Mitigation banks are generally approved by the wildlife agencies, the U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency."
-Cal.
-Dep't of Fish & Game, supra note 199.
-For more information regarding mitigation banking, see Doyle & BenDor, supra, at 159-61 (describing the origins of mitigation banks in the early 1990s, the regulatory processes to mitigation bank designation, and the restoration-in-advance characteristic of this method).
+Work completed for the New Zealand Ministry of Agriculture and Forestry (Division of Biosecurity) suggests that source population control that achieves near-zero density can be highly effective in reducing the risk of vector infection.208 The second approach, direct management of vectors, reduces the risk that biofouling organisms will be transported with vector movements, for example, by removing infestation vectors.209 affected For coastal from states. direct management of vectors is the only way they can hope to prevent the introduction of NIAS at the outset, as they have no authority with regard to the environmental conditions and management techniques used in ports outside their jurisdiction.210